Deann Bought with $2,160.99

 Deanne Mace is now a proud home owner thanks to the Down Payment Assistance Programs

-Deann Mace is one of our success stories who was able to use the CalHFA Down Payment Assistance program to buy her first home with just under $2,200 out-of-pocket.
+She is one of our success stories who was able to use one of the Down Payment Assistance programs our system recommended.
+She was able to buy her first home with just under $2,200 out-of-pocket.
 She originally reached out to me asking about the government programs available to help her get into a home because, as with most people, saving has proven difficult given the economy and size of her family.

 Deann is a single mom, working hard, just doing her best to support her mother, daughter and grandchildren.
 With rents continuing to go up, she wasn’t sure she could continue to be able to afford all the rent hikes.

 When she originally spoke to a loan officer, she was denied for down payment assistance, but was never told why.
 She wanted to double check as most people should always do – Get a second opinion.

 We first needed to determine the reason for the decline, so I reached out to the prior loan officer to find out what the problem was since she met all the eligibility requirements.
 Together we found out that there was a mistake on her credit report (very common).
 Her report showed a mortgage that should have been payed off and removed back in 2009.

 Rather than give up, Deann and I, together with the help of Paul Claudio researched why the loan was showing up.
 We called, wrote letters and finally got clear instructions on what we needed to do to have it removed.
 It was not easy!!
 But her commitment to get into her first home, and with a help from us, Paul was able to finally get Deann approved for down payment assistance programs.

 Paul submitted Deann’s paperwork for 2 different CalHFA programs to make sure she could get down payment and closing cost assistance.

 - $10,350 in CalHFA Down Payment Assistance

 The hard work was totally worth it – Right?